 Funny & Cute Engagement Gifts

-Then forget all the gifts above… they’re not for you.
+Then forget all the gifts I mentioned so far.

 Yep, they’re about to become Mr. & Mrs.

 And as a young couple deeply in love, they’ll probably be spending some quality time in the kitchen together (until the husband gets lazy), so might as well do it in style.

 Since you’re the crazy friend.
 Your goal is to raise a few smiles on their faces and justify your “crazy” title.